particle-iot/particle-iot.github.io/src/content/source.md

 ### Other resources

-To learn about Particle's other resources, please visit our [resources page](https://www.particle.io/resources), and chat with us in our [community](https://community.particle.io) or through IRC ([#spark on freenode](https://webchat.freenode.net/?channels=%23spark)).
+To learn about Particle's other resources, please visit our [resources page](https://www.particle.io/resources), and chat with us in our [community](https://community.particle.io) or through IRC ([#particle on freenode](https://webchat.freenode.net/?channels=%23particle)).